Paul Hopfensperger: Philanthropy

 In 2001, Hopfensperger was elected to be the 51st Chairman of the Bury St Edmunds Round Table, an organisation specialising in raising funds for local charities.

 On December 19, 2001, in his capacity as Chairman of Round Table, Hopfensperger, along with other members of the Round Table, presented a cheque for £19,690.00 to members of local Bury St. Edmunds based charities.
 The money had been raised from the organisation of a Hot Air Balloon Festival and the annual town fireworks display.

 On June 7, 2002, Hopfensperger and his wife Beccy set off to complete a 5 day trek on the Great Wall of China, raising £3,000.00 for Whizz-Kidz Children's Wheelchair Charity.
 Despite badly spraining his ankle only a few minutes into the trek, Hopfensperger completed the task with the aid of two walking poles and having his ankle set on fire and massaged by a Chinese Doctor every evening.

+Paul Hopfensperger completes a firewalk to raise funds for The Stroke Association on February 20, 2011.

 As of January 25, 2009, Hopfensperger's English Channel Swims swims raised a total of £16,156.13 for St Nicholas' Hospice in Bury St. Edmunds and CLIC Sargent Children's Cancer Charity.

+On Sunday February 20, 2011, Hopfensperger achieved one of his long term goals by completeing two firewalks by walking barefoot on 533 degrees Centigrade coals at the Bury St. Edmunds Rugby Club.
+The event was to raise funds for the UK charity The Stroke Association for which he raised £293 for the charity.

 Author and musician

-During the COVID pandemic, Hopfensperger co-authored a book with various internationally renowned speakers including Kyle Wilson, Denis Waitley, and Tom Ziglar titled Bringing Value, Solving Problems and Leaving a Legacy.
-The book became an International #1 Amazon Bestseller.
+During the COVID pandemic, Hopfensperger co-authored a book with various internationally renowned speakers including Kyle Wilson, Denis Waitley, Mitzi Perdue and Tom Ziglar titled Bringing Value, Solving Problems and Leaving a Legacy.
+Hopfensperger's chapter in the book, titled Just Keep Swimming Until You Get to France!™, details the mental attitude and philosophy gained from swimming The English Channel which he suggests can be used in all areas of life to become successful.
+The book became an International number one Amazon Bestseller.

 In 2021, Hopfensperger, who has been in bands since the age of ten and is guitarist and singer/songwriter with the English mod band The Teazers, was part of an international collaboration of success minded individuals who featured on Roy Smoothe's 'smoothe mix' album titled Success Mindset Mix.
 This album also hit number one in five categories on the Amazon chart.
-His song titled Just Keep Swimming Until You Get To France! was based on his experience of swimming the English Channel.
+His song titled Just Keep Swimming Until You Get To France!™ was also based on his experience of swimming The English Channel.